Code-Institute-Submissions/the_appleshop/README.md

-# APPS in this project
+# APPs in this project

 The Apps 'accounts', 'cart', 'checkout', 'products' and 'search' have been taken from course program.
 I have added in total 4 models and one form as listed below.